bhaidar/bhaidar.github.io/_posts/2018-08-05-Use the Change Detection cycle to manipulate DOM when multiple Routes load the same Component.md

 When Angular runs a change detection cycle on *ComponentA*, it will start first by locating it's children components.
 In this case there is only a single child component, *ComponentB*.

-Then, it updates all the input prameters on *ComponentB*.
-This means, Angular rebinds the values of the variables that are bound to the input prameters on *ComponentB*.
+Then, it updates all the input parameters on *ComponentB*.
+This means, Angular rebinds the values of the variables that are bound to the input parameters on *ComponentB*.
 This way, any changes on the local variables will be reflected on those parameters.

 Angular continues on with the change detection cycle, and makes a check to see if there is any change in the values of the input parameters on *ComponentB*.
 If a change is detected, it will trigger **ngOnChanges()** function on *ComponentB*.